 What about screen positions?

 If all you have are coordinates on the screen such as a mouse position, there’s some info lacking, huh?
-NDC coordinates are 3D so we’re obviously missing a z component.
-But first things first, let’s give you the NDC x and y components.
+NDC coordinates are 3D so we’re obviously missing a component.
+But first things first, let’s give you the NDC and components.
 They’re obtained by a simple remapping to a [-1, 1] range:

-But z_{ndc} is an unknown.
+But is an unknown.
 This shouldn’t be surprising, as a whole ray of points in space project to that same point on the screen.
-You’re essentially free to pick your own z coordinate and something along that ray will come up.
+You’re essentially free to pick your own coordinate and something along that ray will come up.
 A value of 1 represents the intersection of the ray with the camera’s far plane.
 A value of 0 (DirectX) or -1 (OpenGL) represents one on the near field.
 You can use either to get an unprojected position and together with the camera position in the same space, this can be used to construct a ray to perform ray intersection tests in your scene.

 I hope this helped if you’re struggling to figure out this stuff.
 Until next time!